-After pregnant Indian tourist’s death in Portugal, health minister quits
+After pregnant Indian tourist dies in Portugal, health minister quits

 Marta Temido had been facing criticism for her decision to temporarily close some emergency obstetric services at hospitals.

-Portugal Health Minister Marta Temido resigned from her post on Tuesday, hours after reports emerged that a pregnant tourist from India died of a cardiac arrest on Saturday after being turned away from a maternity ward, Reuters reported.
+Portuguese Health Minister Marta Temido resigned on Tuesday after a pregnant tourist from India died of a cardiac arrest on Saturday after being turned away from a maternity ward, Reuters reported.

 The death sparked outrage against Temido’s decision to temporarily close emergency obstetric service in the country.
 The Portuguese health ministry said in a statement that Temido, who held the post since 2018, had decided to step down as she “realised that she no longer had the conditions to remain in office”.